rayct/rayct/README.md

 <br>

 "Extinction is the Rule.
-Survival is the Exception."\
+Survival is the Exception"\.

 ― DR. CARL SAGAN